amyspark-ng/clickery-hexagon/LOG.md

 ## Current TODO (small stuff mostly)
 - in some addObject stuffs make them consts since the object variable itself will not be changed
 - takes 10-15-20 mins to reach 75 million of total score, that's good
+- maybe 40 millions is good too, game gets boring a little bit after 30
 - there's a point where stuff is too expensive and you have to click too much to buy at least ^ that's where you got to ascend
 - increase the prices of click upgrades
 ^ just a little
+- make powerups a little bit cheaper
+- add achievements for reaching certain amounts of clickers or cursors
+- add achievements for score per second, so if your score per second is greater than etc
+- add chains sound
+- make new graphic

 <!-- some powerup stuff -->
-- make powerupRandomPos() so it's not too close to powerups or other stuff
+- make powerupRandomPos() so it's not too close to buttons or other stuff
+- did the powerup percentageIncrease increase a much lot???

 <!-- bugs -->
 - BU-GS I HATE THEM -
+- tutorial tooltip for clickers doesn't appear
+- and getting the one for cursors at the wrong time
 - complete all achievements achivment is bugged
 - CRASH OF POWERUPS STILL EXISTS
+^ might be related to the loop that blinks the dieAnim
 - make all the cards a single animation and change them using the frame (only include icons, number and price is ingame)
 - add the mute dialogue option